ehsong/ehsong.github.io/_pages/teaching.md

 - Global China (2024 Spring, an elective of Master's Program Politics and Governance of Global Challenges)

 *Randolph-Macon College*
-- Chinese Politics (2021 January, J-term)
+- Chinese Politics (2021 January, J-term undergraduate-level)

 *Stanford University*
 - Chinese Politics: Transformation and the Era of Reform (Jean Oi, 2015-6 Winter; 2018-9 Winter)